Where to stay in Matera

-I can’t believe it was a BBC program ‘Italy Unpacked’ that made me think of planning a trip to Matera.
-I said I cannot believe it as I have been travelling to the south of Italy since I was a child
+A BBC program, ‘Italy Unpacked’, made me think of planning a trip to Matera.
+Hard to believe I never visited it before, I’ve been travelling to Italy since I was a child.

-Matera was declared Unesco World Heritage Site in 1993 and it’s one of the most ancient towns in the world.
-Situated on the top of a big hill, your first impression will be to be looking at a giant nativity scene.
-A labyrinth of old caves, houses, steps and beautiful churches Matera is divided into two main Sassos.
-And what is a Matera Sasso?
+Situated on the top of a big hill, Matera is a labyrinth of old caves, houses and thousand steps, your first impression will be to be looking at a giant nativity scene.
+The city is divided into two main Sassos.
+What’s a Sasso?
 A hill, rock or great stone!

 The town centre is in Sasso Barisano and here you would find the best views looking down from the Piazza Duomo.
-The Duomo, the church of San Francesco di Assisi and the Monastero di Sant Agostino are some of the sites you can visit here.
+The Duomo, the church of San Francesco di Assisi and the Sant Agostino monastery are some of the sites you could visit.

-In Sasso Caveoso you will find a rich archaeological area with a unique little rupestrian church, the Church of Santa Maria De Idris.
-This is a good place to start appreciating what Matera rupestrian art is all about, graphical or sculptural works left in hillsides, rocks or in the walls of caves/grottos.
+In Sasso Caveoso you will find a rich archaeological area.
+A must visit is the little rupestrian church Santa Maria De Idris, a good place to start appreciating what Matera rupestrian art is all about.
+Rupestrian Art is a graphical or sculptural works left in hillsides, rocks or walls of caves/grottos.

-From here walk all the way up to Piazza Giovanni Pascoli, an ideal spot for panoramic pictures.
-In this piazza you can have a rest after all those steps at the lovely Lanfranchi Caffe and walk along the very trendy Via Ridola.
-In this street you will find lots of artisan’s shops plus another original church, the Chiesa del Purgatorio, a great example of Italian baroque style with spooky death images in the façade
+All the way up is Piazza Giovanni Pascoli, an ideal spot for panoramic pictures.
+In this square we catch our breath with a nice aperitive at Lanfranchi Caffe.
+Very close is Via Ridola, in this trendy street you will find lots of artisan’s shops plus another original church, the Chiesa del Purgatorio.
+This church is a great example of Italian baroque style with spooky death images in the façade.

-A must see when you visit Matera is the Crypt of Original Sin considered the ‘Sistine Chapel’ of the Rupestrian Art.
-As it is located 10 kms from Matera you will need a car or taxi to get to there.
-This is the most beautiful cave I’ve eve seen.
-For thirty minutes you will listen to your guide talking about its history and explaining frescos on the cave dating from the 9th century.
-As you will be seated on the floor make sure you wear comfortable shoes and a cardigan, it’s quite fresh even in summer.
+A must see when you visit Matera is the Crypt of Original Sin located 10 kms from Matera.
+This is considered the ‘Sistine Chapel’ of the Rupestrian Art and without a doubt one of the most beautiful caves I’ve eve seen.
+This visit will last for thirty minutes and your guide will passionately explaining all frescos on the cave, some of them dating from the 9th century.
+Please note you will be seated on the stone floor, make sure you wear comfortable shoes and a cardigan, even in summer it’s quite fresh inside.

-On the way back to Matera you could stop at Dragone, few hundred meters from the cave, where you can try typical products and wines of Basilicata (email@example.com telf +39-0835-261740)
+On the way back to Matera is Dragone, a local restaurant few hundred meters from the Crypt of original Sin.
+Here you can try and buy typical products/wines from Basilicata.
+Email firstname.lastname@example.org telf +39-0835-261740

-And on the food and wine subject there are a couple of restaurants worth mentioning: Osteria L’Arco (telf +39-0835-334626) and Osteria Pico ( telf +39-0835240424) both in Sasso Barisano.
-At the Osteria Pico you most try the pasta ‘fusilli ai peperoni cruschi’ a delicious vegetarian pasta dish with typical peppers of Basilicata, I wish I ordered two portions!
+There are a couple of restaurants worth mentioning: Osteria L’Arco (telf +39-0835-334626) and Osteria Pico ( telf +39-0835240424) both in Sasso Barisano.
+At the Osteria Pico try the local pasta ‘fusilli ai peperoni cruschi’ a delicious vegetarian pasta dish with typical peppers of Basilicata, I wish we ordered two portions!

-Matera was chosen European Capital City 2019 make sure you will visit before the crowds get there first.
+Matera was chosen European Capital City 2019 and is in everyone travel radar at the moment.
+Make sure you visit before the crowds get there.
 For more information about Matera you can contact us at email@example.com or visit www.infosassidimatera.com www.dicoverbasilicata.com